How Riot Games will ensure that Valorant’s esports stars include women

 Reducing toxicity and alienation

-Lastly, Riot Games is also working hard on reducing toxicity, as women can bear the brunt of that, around all of its games.
-Donlon said Riot is committing to enabling women to compete without fear of identity or gender harassment.
+Lastly, Riot Games is also working hard on reducing toxicity around all of its games, as women can bear the brunt of it.

 One of the main points is that women who are playing on the casual or amateur level can look up to the pros.

-“We absolutely need to keep investing in and prioritizing innovations that help fight against harassment,” Donlon said.
-“Honestly, the game industry needs to take a more active role in the community it is creating.”

-If women see other women in those ranks, it gives them the inspiration to continue.
+If they see other women in those ranks, it gives them the inspiration to continue.

 “Right now, I feel being a female in the space can be very alienating sometimes if you don’t have a community around you,” Ulisse said.
 “And so we really wanted to just show that women are part of this in so many different ways.
 And no matter who you are, you could be part of this.
 The great thing about games is that, unlike physical sports, for instance, where [it depends on] your body strength or your physical ability, you don’t have the same barriers.
 We are excited to give women additional opportunities to really show that they’re just as good as men in these games.”